Mitrajsinh-Parmar/Cyber-Snake-game/README.md

-# Cyber-Snake-game
+# Cyber Snake

-A neon-styled snake game with a cyberpunk look.
-Eat data, grow longer, and survive the digital grid without hitting walls.
+A simple, neon-styled Snake game built with Python and Pygame.
+Navigate the digital grid, harvest data, and survive the mainframe.

+## Features
+* **Neon Graphics:** Glowing snake and food effects.
+* **Retro Vibe:** Neon colors and effects.
+* **Main Menu:** Simple start and game-over screens.